abullard/akio/README.md

 When your `package.json` grows, it’s easy to forget what `dev:db:reset` or `build:analyze` actually do.
 Akio helps you keep track of your scripts and their descriptions, right from the terminal.

+## Zero Config.
+No Magic.

+Akio doesn’t try to run your project or guess what you mean.
+It just reads what’s already there and helps you navigate it faster.

 ## Why Akio?

 Sometimes you just want to know: